 Encourage your child to take time off and take some exercise.
 Going for a short walk allows you time to relax and think things through.
 Try to listen and maintain their perspective.

-If you have particular concerns, then please feel free to contact the school and we will be more than happy to work things through with you.
+If you have particular concerns, then contact the school and we will be more than happy to work things through with you.

 Sixth Form Staff